Dutchess County Nursing Home Abuse/Bedsores Lawyer

 If you suspect nursing home mistreatment, remove your loved one from the nursing home and take him or her to a safe place.
 Report your concerns to the nursing home as well as the authorities.
 You can also report the nursing home to New York’s Ombudsman Program.
 Then, contact an attorney right away to discuss your loved ones’ rights.

 If your loved one is the victim of nursing home abuse in Dutchess County, New York, the attorneys at Fiedler Deutsch, LLP can help with a claim, starting with a free consultation.
+We also serve victims of nursing home abuse in Westchester County.
 We can help your family understand and protect its rights in the face of nursing home misconduct.
 A successful claim against a nursing home could repay your loved one and family for medical expenses, legal fees, pain and suffering, and more.
 Call (914) 993-0393 today to schedule your initial meeting.